sriramyepuganti/Git/README.md

 cmnd > git stash pop
 Remove all stashed entries
 cmnd > git stash clear
 To pick particluar commit
 git cherry-pick commit_id

 # Trach changes

 Track the changes that have not been staged
 cmnd > git diff
 Track the changes that have been staged but not commited
 cmnd > git diff --staged
 Track the changes after commiting
 cmnd > git diff Head
 To check state of working directory and staging area
 cmnd > git status
 To display Show object
 cmnd > git show

 # commit history

 logs
 cmnd > git log
 to check author of the code
 git blame file_name
 # sharing and updating

+sync up with remote
+cmnd > git fetch master (changes will not be visible in pwd)
+To see the above changes
+cmnd > git diff master origin/master
+To get the changes into pwd
+cmnd> git merge
-Pull changes from remote repository
+Pull changes from remote repository (pull = fetch + merge)
 cmnd > git pull origin [branch name]
 Push a branch to your remote repository
 cmnd > git push origin [branch name]